Julia-1439/calculator/README.md

 ## Reflection
 This one exercised almost all major concepts I had learned up to this point in HTML, CSS, and Javascript.
 This one was quite difficult, most notably because of figuring out how to program the logic for the calculator and testing it comprehensively.

 How I approached programming the logic was oscillating between drawing flowcharts, programming, and testing.
 The flowcharts I draw (for [example](https://github.com/Julia-1439/calculator/blob/main/images/flow-chart.png)) depict 'states' of the calculator as determined by the internal variables' values, and arrows connecting them representing button presses from the user.
 I've probably drew at least five flowcharts throughout the course of this, incrementally refining them until it fully represented my calculator and was bug-free.

-Drawing flowcharts was crucial in testing to make sure the calculator behaved correctly in all major cases and edge cases.
+I made extensive use of Google Chrome's Devtools to test my calculator, setting breakpoints and tracking the values of variables.
+Drawing flowcharts & using devtools was crucial in testing to make sure the calculator behaved correctly in all major cases and edge cases.

 Git branching proved to be useful again to help guide my development by enforcing what feature I was working on at any given time.
 The power of a good commit history also showed itself, when I was having trouble recalling why I made a certain change; [this commit message](https://github.com/Julia-1439/calculator/commit/c88202bf7f84f3796e8c75303a1a66b6acef7dc3) helped me understand why.